 Maruya Recipe (Banana Fritters)

-This Banana Fritter recipe or *Pinaypay na Saging* is a famous Filipino street food snack made of banana “saba” or “cardaba” coated with flour batter and fried.
+This Banana Fritter recipe, also known as Pinaypay na Saging, is a beloved Filipino street food snack made from "saba" or "cardaba" bananas, coated in a flour batter and fried to perfection.

 Prep Time: 20 minutes